National Council of Nigeria and the Cameroons: Post-independence

-After Nigeria's independence, Azikiwe was Governor-General (1960-1963) and President (1963-1966).
+After Nigeria's independence, Azikiwe was Governor-General (1960–1963) and President (1963–1966).
 Dr. M.I.Okpara succeeded Azikiwe as Premier of Eastern Nigeria from 1959 to 1966.
 In 1966, a military coup ended Azikiwe's term as president, and the NCNC dissolved in the following turmoil.

-By the late 1940s, the remnant of the Nigerian Youth Movement, now effectively a Western Nigeria political organization, had decided to support the Action Group accusing the NCNC of ethnic imperialism.
+By the late 1940s, the remnant of the Nigerian Youth Movement, now effectively a Western Nigeria political organisation, had decided to support the Action Group accusing the NCNC of ethnic imperialism.
 However, the Western opposition needed to tactically rev up local sentiments as its base was made up of local elites who depended little on nationalistic sentiment but on the local economic and political activity in their various towns and cities.
-During the Biafran War of secession, Azikiwe became a spokesman for the republic and an adviser to its leader, Chukwuemeka Odumegwu Ojukwu, before switching allegiance back to Nigeria and publicly appealing to Ojukwu to end the war.
+During the Biafran war of secession, Azikiwe became a spokesman for the republic and an adviser to its leader, Chukwuemeka Odumegwu Ojukwu, before switching allegiance back to Nigeria and publicly appealing to Ojukwu to end the war.
 Azikiwe became chairman of the Nigerian People's Party in 1978, making unsuccessful bids for the presidency in 1979 and again in 1983.